adamwwilkinson/Obsidian-Vault/Y2S2/Engineering Mechanics/Principle of Linear Impulse.md

 Tags: #topic/mechanical
 Related:

-Like [[the work of a force]] but instead of integrating $F = m a$ with respect to distance, we integrate it with respect to time.
+Like [[The Work of a Force]] but instead of integrating $F = m a$ with respect to distance, we integrate it with respect to time.

 ### Linear Momentum
 $mv$ is linear momentum denoted as $L$.
 It is a vector that acts in the same direction as v.